 Retail establishments selling tobacco or vapour products are strongly encouraged to read and understand the Smoke-Free Ontario Act: Guide for Vendors 2021.
 This guide can be used to help ensure your business is meeting the requirements to sell tobacco and vape products.

-All vendors who sell tobacco or vapour products must have the prescribed signs on display that highlight the required age and dangers of smoking.
-For sign requirements and the types of signs available, visit the rules for selling tobacco and vapour products.
+All vendors selling tobacco or vapour products must display the required signs that state the legal age and the dangers of smoking.
+See rules for selling tobacco and vapour products.

 A specialty vape store primarily sells vapour products and are: